bioinfoDZ/HSMotifDiscover/README.md

     discovery.
 -   `numCores` (*Optional parameter*) the number of cores to be used.
-    This feature is useful when motif is discovered in large range. **In the current version, multiple cores feature will not work on windows computer or RStudio environment.**
+    This feature is useful when motif is discovered in large range. **In the current version, multiple cores feature may not work on windows computer or RStudio environment.**
 -   `affinity_threshold`: (*Optional parameter*) The sequences with weight greater than the threshold are used for motif discovery.
 This